-I will admit, I am a coffee snob!
+I will admit, I am a Frozen Coffee snob!
 Whether it’s hot or cold I desire I want something fruffy (is that a word), sweet, and when it comes around to the holiday season I want everything pumpkin!!
-I am frugal by nature and although I would love to spend $6 a day and not think twice about it to get my perfect coffee drink….
+I am frugal by nature and although I would love to spend $6 a day and not think twice about it to get my perfect coffee drink.
 I just can’t bring myself to do it.
-SOoooooo, I figured out how to make an easy pumpkin spice frappuccino recipe right at home. (originally published 10/15)
+SOoooooo, I figured out how to make an easy pumpkin spice frappuccino recipe right at home. (originally published 10/15, affiliate links present)

 I will tell you the basics and a few alternatives if you don’t have something at home (like an espresso machine), then you can make your own pumpkin spice frappuccino at home too. 😉

 They only happened to have the fat & sugar free version this time, but they also a “regular” version as well (either one works great).
 Typically you will find this and other holiday flavors appear in mid September so keep your eyes open.